RubixML/ML/README.md

 ```

 ### Elastic
 Some transformers are able to adapt to new training data.
-The `update()` method on transformers that implement the Elastic interface can be used to modify the fitting of the transformer even after it has already been fitted.
+The `update()` method on transformers that implement the Elastic interface can be used to modify the fitting of the transformer with new data even after it has previously been fitted. *Updating* is to transformer as *partially training* is to online learner.

 ```php
 public update(Dataset $dataset) : void